wikistat/test-or/docs/course1.md

 ## Writing maths in markdown

 In the following example, we will write some maths in a markdown file.
 And many things can be done with it.
-This is great!
+This is great.

 $$
 \begin{aligned}